-George signed up for active service in Kalgoorlie towards the end of World War One, on 18 February 1918 as a Private (Service Number: 56280 and 52128).
+As far as we are aware, George was living with his family in Victoria in c1910.
+He signed up for active service in Kalgoorlie towards the end of World War One, on 18 February 1918 as a Private (Service Number: 56280 and 52128).
 His Attestation Paper stated that he was a driver by trade living in Piesse Street, Boulder, West Australia – it also stated that he “enlisted under the name George Young which name I now declare to be incorrect.
 The name of George Basil Anstey I now declare to be my true name.”

 George formed part of the 2nd ( W ) Reinforcements and during his training at Blackboy Hill Training Camp he was court martialled on 14 June 1918 for “desertion“, a charge which was later dropped and changed to being “absent without leave“.
 He was sentenced to 56 days detention but the sentence was mitigated “so that the accused can embark for active service“.
 However George’s starting service date was moved from February 1918 to 21 June 1918 as financial punishment.